fukboi69420/AutoInstalls_Revamped/README.md

 ## License

-AutoInstalls_Revamped is released under the MIT License.
+AutoInstalls_Revamped is released under the GNU PUBLIC License.
 See the LICENSE file for details.